The Art and Science of Patient Education for Health Literacy - Elsevier eBook on Vitalsource (Retail Access Card)

 - Case Studies promote reader engagement and active learning.

-- Guidance on how to understand the patient’s emotional state and grieving process helps you understand when and how best to communicate health information.
+- Guidance on how to understand the patient’s emotional state and grieving process helps you understand when and how to best communicate health information.

 - Handy tools such as the Patient Education Hierarchy, Informational Seasons, the PITS mode, and the UPP tool add direction to individual and/or team patient education efforts.